INCOHESIONS/sky-engine/README.md

 ## Quick Start

-Only 2 lines of code are needed to get started.
-This opens a window, centered on the screen, with a black background:
+Due to the engine's many defaults, only 2 lines of code are needed to get started.
+This opens an 800x600 window, centered on the main monitor, with a black background:

 ```python
 from sky import App